tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 8. All other categorical variables including 'Satisfaction', 'Check-In Service' etc.: These are marked on a scale of 0 to 5 with 0 being the worst feedback given by a passenger and 5 being the best.

 **TASK AT-HAND**
-Built data visualizations on MS Power BI post which I built a logit classification model to predict what factors determine a satisfactory travel experience and how accurately can a passenger's feedback be predicted so that the airline can improve its services accordingly.
+Built data visualizations on MS Power BI post which I built a logit classification model to predict what variables determine a satisfactory travel experience and how accurately can a passenger's feedback be predicted so that the airline can improve its services accordingly.

-Data visualizations on PBI:
+Data visualizations on MS Power BI:

 ![image](https://github.com/tanindatascience/Multivariate-Regression-and-Predictive-Modeling/assets/131387030/1fce2673-f5ac-44ff-be7a-639ed682b983)